 Create single shortcut to open multiple web pages

 First off, the user needs to set up the batch file by opening Notepad.
-Once the app is open, we require users to add “@echo off” at the top of the document, and then after that, add start “website name” “website URL” in lines below.
+Once the app is open, we require users to add “@echo off” at the top of the document, and then after that, add the start website URL in lines below.

-We should point out that “website name” should be the name of the website, and “website URL” should be the URL of the website.
-For example, should a user want to open Bing, it should be start “The Windows Cub” and www.thewindowsclub.com.
+We should point out that “website URL” should be the URL of the website.
+For example, should a user want to open TheWindowsCub, the URL will be www.thewindowsclub.com.
 Add other websites in the same manner in order to open them at the same time with the batch file.

 After everything above is done, we now need to save the Notepad file.
 So click File > Save As.
 Then users will need to enter a file name; it can be anything, as long as it contains .bat at the end.
 For this to happen, click the drop-down menu that says “Text Document” and click “All Files.”
 Rename the file and add the .bat and hit save.